Whiskers-Color-Scheme/vscode/README.md

 ## TODO
 - Test with more languages.
-Tested languages: [Rust, Python, Typescript, Json]
+Tested languages: [Rust, Python, Typescript, Json, TOML]
 - Add other accent colors
 - Script to build all the themes